killme2008/clj-xmemcached/README.md

 An opensource memcached client for clojure wrapping xmemcached.
 Xmemcached is an opensource high performance memcached client for java.

+##Leiningen Usage

+To include clj-xmemcached,add:

+   		 [clj-xmemcached "0.1.0"]

+to your project.clj.

 ## Usage

 ### Create a client